SixArm/gitconfig-settings/README.md

 Git configuration for aliases, branches, merges, syntax coloring, merges, and more.

-## Aliases
+## Alias nicknames:

-We use a bunch of nicknames to speed up typing:
+One-letter nicknames to speed up typing:

     git a = add
     git b = branch